apptainer/singularity-admindocs/user_namespace.rst

    for each mapping.
 Larger ranges may be defined without error.

-   It is also important to ensure that the subuid and subgid ranges defined in these files don't overlap with eachother, or any real UIDs and GIDs on the host system.
+   It is also important to ensure that the subuid and subgid ranges defined in these files don't overlap with each other, or any real UIDs and GIDs on the host system.

 So if you want to add another user ``bar``, ``/etc/subuid`` and